iric-soft/epcy/doc/cutoff.rst

   :alt: contingency tables with 3% of miss classified samples
   :align: center

-In case that expected performance is directly formulate using predictive scores (as accuracy, sensibility, specificity or other), this is even more simple.
+In case the expected performance is directly formulate using predictive scores (as accuracy, sensibility, specificity or other), this is even simpler.
-Add these scores to the *epcy pred* command line (see `predictive score <https://epcy.readthedocs.io/en/latest/predictive_capability_columns.html#predictive-scores>`_) to be allow to filter EPCY output, on each of them.
+We can add these scores to the *epcy pred* command line (see `predictive score <https://epcy.readthedocs.io/en/latest/predictive_capability_columns.html#predictive-scores>`_) to be able to filter EPCY's output on each of them.

 Using empirical False Positive Rate
 -----------------------------------

-Now, when we have no expectation and want select all genes (features) with a "significant" predictive score, you can use **-\-shuffle** option of *epcy pred* to compute predictive scores on random design similar to your experiment.
-Using several **shuffled analyses**, we can estimate a null distribution and use it to identify a threshold, according to a percentage of False Positive Rate (`FPR`_) accepted:
+Now, when we have no expectation and want select all genes (features) with a "significant" predictive score, we can use the **-\-shuffle** option of *epcy pred* to compute predictive scores on random designs similar to our initial experiment.
+Using several **shuffled analyses**, we can estimate a null distribution and use it to identify a threshold, according to a percentage of accepted False Positive Rate (`FPR`_):

 .. code:: bash